Primary

 Prioritize keeping both shoulder blades on the floor over getting your knees all the way down.
 Let gravity do the work—dont force the rotation.
 Breathe deeply and use each exhale to relax further into the twist.
 Turn your head opposite to your knees for a full spinal twist.

-Want Lying Spinal Twist in your program?
+See where Lying Spinal Twist fits in your weekly plan

 Lie on back with arms extended to sides.